taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka stares down at the cuttlefish cloth.

-Asoka: **"Are the.. **DEATH DOGS**, and the Peacekeepers, part of why Avó was bringing you this outfit in secret?"**
+Asoka: **"Are the...**DEATH DOGS**, and the Peacekeepers, part of why Avó was bringing you this outfit in secret?"**

 Asoka looks pained.

-Asoka: **"And...if it was supposed to *save* the children of Green Haven Howes, how come there's only *one*??"**
+Asoka: **"And...if it was supposed to save the children of Green Haven Howes, how come there's only *one*??"**

 Eireena drops the smile, and Serena's face darkens.
-Fili looks meaningfully at Asoka.

-Fili: **"No one said *all* of the children.
-They only said *any* of the children."**
+Fili has tears in his eyes, jaw clenched.

 Eireena: **"This research would be incredibly dangerous in the hands of someone willing to exploit others...if the **WORLD GOV** found out about it, they wouldn't be using their military just to *intimidate* us into giving them more *food*."**